trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 ``elasticsearch.aws.region``                     AWS region or the Elasticsearch endpoint.
 This option is required.
 ``elasticsearch.aws.access-key``                 AWS access key to use to connect to the Elasticsearch domain.
 ``elasticsearch.aws.secret-key``                 AWS secret key to use to connect to the Elasticsearch domain.
-``elasticsearch.aws.use-instance-credentials``   Use the EC2 metadata service to retrieve API credentials.
 ================================================ ==================================================================